 - A single Rampur can take down a golden jackal, which were a problem among villages in India.

-These are affectionate dogs with great loyalty towards the owner.
+Rampurs are affectionate dogs with unwavering loyalty towards the owner.
 They simply love human companionship and are always eager to please.
-Full of intense energy, the Rampur Hound can be a little scary when playing with each other.
+But full of energy, the Rampur Hound can be a little scary when playing with each other.

-They like to charge at each other with speed and force.
+They have the habit of playing rough.
+As a result, these dogs will charge at each other with great speed and force.
 To the outsider, this may be disturbing.
-But this is just how they play.
+However, if you know these dogs, you’ll know it’s just how they play.

-They generally do well with kids and have natural protective instincts.
-Typically, the Rampurs do better as a one-person dog, but they can also thrive in a family environment as well.
+Despite their rough play, they generally play well with kids and have natural protective instincts.
+Typically, Rampurs do better as a one-person dog, but they can also thrive in a family environment as well.

 13. Kombai (Combai)